Red Sea–Dead Sea Water Conveyance: Other arguments

 Israeli environmental NGOs say that the reestablishment of the Jordan River to its natural state was a better solution to the decline of the Dead Sea than the proposed canal.

 In 2005, the proposal also generated some concern by the chairman of Egypt's Suez Canal Authority, who argued that the canal will increase seismic activity in the region, provide Israel with water for cooling its nuclear reactor near Dimona, develop settlements in the Negev Desert, and increase well salinity.
-However, as proposed, most of the desalinated water was expected to be used by Jordan and the Palestinians.
+However, as proposed, most of the desalinated water was expected to be used by Jordan.
 Under the most recent proposal, water sufficient only to prevent the Dead Sea from dehydrating would have flowed through the system, preventing salt water flow into wells.
 The World Bank study recommended re-routing the conduit to avoid the geological faults of the Araba Valley.

 A 2019 episode of Nova centered around issues the proposed project aims to solve.
 The documentary argued that "it would take an enormous amount of water from the Sea of Galilee to stabilize the Dead Sea," citing the Sea of Galilee's loss of more than a hundred billion gallons between 2013 and 2018.
 On the same program, scientist Ittai Gavrieli discussed indirect problems such as excreting reject brine into the Mediterranean Sea.
 Gavrieli and others opined that the Dead Sea basin is a unique example of human-caused climate change that would serve as a valuable geological park.